 That means knowing your target market and testing your content to ensure your message is heard loud and clear.
 We’ll talk more about measurement later.

 I’ve heard Hubspot and others make the argument that business customers are about 80%-90% of the way to making a purchase before they contact you.
-They only want pricing from the salesperson.
+They only want the price from the salesperson.

 That means you need to provide a depth of information on your brands through vehicles like white papers, case studies, and a recommendation from clients.

 Let prospects reach out to you for more information without adding pressure to make a decision today.
 For instance, offer a subscription to a high-quality newsletter to provide useful information.
 Or let visitors sign up for a webinar or podcast where they can ask questions in addition to getting more information.
 Be sure to follow-up with recording for folks who couldn’t make the original broadcast time or who want a refresher on what you covered.

 The conversion funnel doesn’t end with a customer purchase.
 That’s just the beginning of your relationship with this customer.
 And, it is a relationship.

 - You have to followup with the customer to ensure they received the order in good shape.
 I remember getting a card with a product order from the person who packed it.
 It was personal and made me feel like a valued customer.
 Sending personalized, handwritten thank you notes to members of the buying center is always a nice touch.

 - Offer customer service through a variety of channels available 24/7 so customers can get problems solved quickly and easily.
 A good example is GoDaddy.
 I’ve called customer support a few times and found their people friendly and helpful.
 They never make me feel like I asked a stupid question or that I was too unskilled for what I was doing.
 And, they always have the right answer to help me.